 Any alarm relay can be assigned as an equipment failure alarm.
-This alarm setting can have normally closed (open) contacts that open (close) when the instrument displays any error message as listed in Error Messages on page 49.
+This alarm setting can have normally closed (open) contacts that open (close) when the instrument displays any error message as listed in Error Messages on page 39.

-SET) ↓ $lacktriangledown$ units params inputs outputs $\mathbf{ALARMS}$ comms tm/log setup test end RELAY ALRMn Select a rate variable to assign to the alarm relay.
-Note: If the alarm type is set to "equipment alarm", this relay assignment setting is ignored.
-Press • or • to select the variable that is required as an alarm.
-TYPE ALRMn The options available for alarm types are as follows: HI-NO - High Alarm, Normally Open contacts HI-NC - High Alarm, Normally Closed contacts LO-NO - Low Alarm, Normally Open contacts LO-NC - Low Alarm, Normally Closed contacts BD-NO - Band Alarm, Normally Open contacts BD-NC - Band Alarm, Normally Closed contacts AL-NO - Equipment Alarm, Normally Open contacts • AL-NC - Equipment Alarm, Normally Closed contacts Press or to select the type of alarm required.
+SET ↓ $lacktriangledown$ units params inputs outputs \mathbf{ALARMS} comms tm/log setup test end RELAY ALRM n Note: If the alarm type is set to "equipment alarm", this relay assignme setting is ignored.
+Press or vo select the variable that is required as an alarm.
+TYPE ALRMn The options available for alarm types are as follows: • HI-NO - High Alarm, Normally Open contacts • HI-NC - High Alarm, Normally Closed contacts • LO-NO - Low Alarm, Normally Open contacts • LO-NC - Low Alarm, Normally Closed contacts • BD-NO - Band Alarm, Normally Open contacts • BD-NC - Band Alarm, Normally Closed contacts • AL-NO - Equipment Alarm, Normally Open contacts • AL-NC - Equipment Alarm, Normally Closed contacts Press ▲ or ▼ to select the type of alarm required.
+POINT ALRM n The Alarm Setpoint is available for viewing and editing for any alarm type except 'equipment alarms'.
+The Alarm Setpoint is the value (in engineering units of assigned variable) at which the alarm condition occurs and therefore the alarm is on.
+Each alarm is completely independent, e.g. a High alarm does NOT need to have a higher setpoint than the a Low alarm.